Generic Name: alogliptin and pioglitazone (AL oh GLIP tin and PYE oh GLI ta zone)

 What should I discuss with my healthcare provider before taking alogliptin and pioglitazone?

-You should not use this medicine if you are allergic to alogliptin or pioglitazone, if you have severe or uncontrolled heart failure.
-Do not use this medicine if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you are allergic to alogliptin and pioglitazone, or if you have severe or uncontrolled heart failure, active bladder cancer, or diabetic ketoacidosis (call your doctor for treatment with insulin).

 To make sure alogliptin and pioglitazone is safe for you, tell your doctor if you have:

 kidney disease (or if you are on dialysis);

 a history of bladder cancer;